Shockrates/BootCampProject/README.md

     npm install

 **3. Environment file**
-- Rename or copy the example env file to `.env` (choose the command that fits your OS):
+- Rename or copy the example env file to `.env`:

-    # macOS / Linux
-    mv .env.example .env

-    # Windows (PowerShell)
-    Rename-Item .env.example .env

-    # or manually copy/rename the file in your file explorer

 - Open `.env` and replace `MONGO_URI` with your MongoDB connection string.
   **Important:** You must create a MongoDB cluster (for example: MongoDB Atlas) and use its connection URI.
 Example value:

     MONGO_URI="mongodb+srv://<username>:<password>@cluster0.xxxxx.mongodb.net/<dbname>?retryWrites=true&w=majority"
-    PORT=3000

 > Make sure the username/password and database name are correct and the cluster IP access / network settings allow connections (or add your IP / 0.0.0.0/0 temporarily for testing in Atlas).